AgileBIM/FabCOD/docs/wiki/FUNCTIONS.md

 #### Returns
 NUMBER
 ## Function: Trim
-Get text String with any leading and trailing spaces.
+Get a text String with any leading and trailing spaces.

 No additional remarks available
 #### Signature
 Trim(TextString: STRING)
 #### Arguments
 - **TextString** as: STRING
-  - Remarks: A String to trim leadibng and trailing spaces from (if any).
+  - Remarks: A String to trim leading and trailing spaces from (if any).
 #### Returns
 STRING
 ## Function: Upper
-Convert text String to all upper case.
+Convert a text String to all upper case.

 No additional remarks available
 #### Signature